mchalain/makemore/README.md

 #define CONFIG_X265 n
 ```

-# Dependancies of external libraries management:
+# Dependencies to external libraries:

+*Makemore* may check the availability and version of and external libarry
-## retrieve the compiler flags for each external library
+and retrieves the compiler flags with `pkg-config`.
-Makemore uses `pkg-config` to retrieve information about your each
-library added to the **LIBRARY** variable.
-The **CFLAGS** and the
-**LDFLAGS** will be automatically updates with `pkg-config` result.
-If the library is not found then only **LDFLAGS** is updated to add the
-library.

 ```Makefile
 include scripts.mk